Faolain/tessera/README.md

 Optional cleanup
 - Add `--cleanup-mosaics 1` to remove the per-band mosaics (blue/green/red/…/scl) under `--local-root` after a successful stack + validation.
 Temporary directories created under `/tmp` are already cleaned by the CPU step.
+- Add `--delete-local 1` to the publisher call (wrapper forwards this) to delete almost everything under `--local-root` after logs/metrics are uploaded to S3.
+- Add `--npys-nested 1` to write local NPYs under `--npys-out/<PARTITION>/<RUN_ID>/` (mirrors S3 layout).
+Combine with `--delete-local-npys 1` to delete only that subfolder after upload/validation.

+Local and S3 layout guidance
+- Recommended local layout during benchmarking: keep `--local-root` flat for logs/metrics; set `--npys-nested 1` so each run’s arrays go to `--npys-out/<PARTITION>/<RUN_ID>/`.
+- S3 layout is already versioned: `<s3_npys_prefix>/<PARTITION>/<RUN_ID>/`.
+Keep per‑run directories for reproducibility, and configure an S3 lifecycle rule to expire old runs (e.g., retain 7–30 days).
+If you also want a stable “latest” view, sync the same NPYs to `<s3_npys_prefix>/<PARTITION>/latest/` after each run.

 ## Downstream tasks